The REU program will start on Tuesday, May 28th, 2013 and end on August 4th, 2013.

 experience, lectures, and social activities.
 The REU program dates for

-Students that are selected to work with the Duke High Energy program will
+Students who are selected to work with the Duke High-Energy Physics program will

-have the opportunity to spend 5-weeks of the 10-week summer program at
+spend about 6 weeks of the 10-week summer program at

 CERN.
 The REU students will conduct research under the supervision of professors

-from the TUNL consortium universities: Duke University, North Carolina State University
+from the TUNL consortium universities: Duke University, North Carolina Central University, North Carolina State University

 and the University of North Carolina at Chapel Hill.
 Each student is fully integrated